 Since there’s no difference in using both ‘filter’ and ‘compare’ tools and I’ve already discussed in detail how to filter data and dimensions, I don’t need to discuss how to compare the dimensions or data.
 Even beginners can do it, once they learned how to filter data in the GSC.

 Highlighting Structured Data in Search Console

 Data Highlighter is an important tool in Google Search Console.
-This tool can help you in highlighting each piece of information and add tags to your web content so that the content can appear as rich result for relevant search in Google SERP.
-The available categories of data highlighting for rich result are:
+This tool can help you in highlighting each piece of information and add tags to your web content so that the content can appear as a rich result for relevant search in Google SERP.
+The available categories of data highlighting for the rich result are:

 - Book Review

 For example, you can highlight the detailed information of an article in terms of title, author, date of publication, images, categories, and rating.
 The same may appear as rich result in Google Search for a relevant query.